Canada faces a critical moment as it contends with economic and social pressures.

 Emotional Regulation Skills are in Huge Demand

 Many hateful narratives stem from fear, anger, or frustration—emotions that, if left unchecked, can manifest in harmful ways.
-Well, when those skills should be installed in all of use since school time, let’s be honest, many adults need to “upgrade” that skills more than kids.
+Well, when those skills should be installed in all of us since school time, let’s be honest, many adults need to “upgrade” that skills more than kids.

 Notice that I am not suggesting suppressing the feelings behind artificial “politeness” which is often the case in Canada, but helping people understand “what is in it for them” when it comes to emotional health.